 If a Trustee proposes to attend a conference, seminar or workshop as a presenter representing the TDSB, an application for participation must be approved in advance.
 This request would be completed using the form Trustee Application to Attend Conference as a Presenter (Form 582F).
 The application should include a written confirmation that the Trustee is participating as a Board presenter.
 The proposal must be discussed with and have the support of the Director and the Chair.
-The proposal for the conference, seminar or workshop presentation must be approved by the Board of Trustees upon recommendation by the House Committee of the Board.
+The proposal for the conference, seminar or workshop presentation must be approved by the Board of Trustees.
 Once approved by the Board of Trustees, the Chair would authorize the application form.
 The expenses for a Trustee attending a conference as a presenter will be reimbursed from the central governance budget.